slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 Truth does not mind to be questioned.
 A lie does not like being challenged.

 In a world of propaganda, the truth is always a conspiracy.
 If you tell the truth you don’t need to reharse anything.

+Hints:

+- How do you tell who’s telling the truth?
+The ones trying to silence other people are the ones lying.
+- Call a rich guy poor, and all he will do is smirk.
+Call a powerful man weak, and all he will do is smirk.
+Call a charming misogynist a «virgin», and all he will do is smirk.
+If it affects you, it is true.

 > *"There are 3 truths: my truth, your truth, and the truth." (...)
 "Who’s talking the truth doesn’t need a lot of words." (...)